000kev/Rock-Paper-Scissors-JS/README.md

             🔴 Paper covers rock.

 # How to open the browser console
-- Llick this [link](https://support.monday.com/hc/en-us/articles/360002197259-How-to-open-the-developer-console#:~:text=Step%201%3A%20To%20open%20the,to%20open%20the%20developer%20console.) to learn how to open the browser console in most modern browsers.
+- Click this [link](https://support.monday.com/hc/en-us/articles/360002197259-How-to-open-the-developer-console#:~:text=Step%201%3A%20To%20open%20the,to%20open%20the%20developer%20console.) to learn how to open the browser console in most modern browsers.

 Team Members
 - Claudiu Satmar